PedroKochinski/TSAD_from_laurab222/README.md

 ```bash
 python3 preprocess.py creditcard GECCO SMAP MSL SWaT WADI SMD UCR
 ```
-Distribution rights to some datasets (i.e. SWaT and WADI) are not be available.
-All other datasets can be found online, following the references in the paper.
+Distribution rights to some datasets (i.e. SWaT and WADI) are not be available, one needs to ask for the data on the iTrust website.
+All other datasets can be easily downloaded online, following the references in the paper.
-Further preprocessing is needed for IEEECIS, which is done in 'check_data.ipynb'.

 ## Result Reproduction